emelie-nilsson/Milstone-project1/README.md

  All images are downloaded from [Freepik](https://www.freepik.com/).
 They were all selected to match the content of the website as well as the color theme.
 All images are downsized to fit the purpose of the website.

- The logo is created by [ChatGPT](https://chatgpt.com/).
+ The logo was created by [ChatGPT](https://chatgpt.com/).
  ![C&CLogo](assets/images/c&clogo.jpg)

  A [Favicon](https://favicon.io/) was created based on the letters C and C with the color theme in mind.

  ### Text
- The five reasons to do crochet, are also created by [ChatGPT](https://chatgpt.com/).
-The rest of the text is written by the author.
+ The five reasons to do crochet, were also created by [ChatGPT](https://chatgpt.com/).
+The rest of the text was written by the author.

  ## Features
  ### Navigation bar
  ![Navigationbar](assets/images/navigationbar.png)

 The navigation bar is located at the top of every page.
-In the navigation bar, you can find links to the sections Home, Gallery and the Join Us form.
+In the navigation bar, you can find links to the sections ***Home, Gallery*** and the ***Join Us*** form.
 On the left - hand side, there is a Coffee & Crochet logo that takes visitors back to the top of the home page.
 On devices with a width of 768px or less, the menu is changed to a hamburger dropdown menu.

 ### Footer
 In the footer there are social media icons.
-By clicking on the icons the visitor is being linked to Coffee & Crochet's Facebook, Twitter, YouTube or Instagram.
+By clicking on the icons the visitor is being linked to Coffee & Crochet's *Facebook, Twitter, YouTube* or *Instagram*.
 The links open in a new tab.

 ### Form
-By clicking on the button "Join Us" in the navigation bar, visitors access a form.
-To submit the form, Name, Email, and Phone number need to be filled in.
+By clicking on the button ***Join Us*** in the navigation bar, visitors access a form.
+To submit the form, *Name, Email*, and *Phone* need to be filled in correctly.
 A confirmation page appears when the form has been successfully submitted.
 This page contains a button that takes the visitor back to the homepage when clicked.

 ## Testing
 ### Validation